Hawaii Criminal Justice Degree Programs

-Hawaii has just under 10 schools with criminal justice programs.
+Hawaii has about 10 schools with criminal justice programs.
 You’ll find a small selection of specializations like criminology, paralegal, and criminal justice administration.
-And if you’re looking for a PhD program, you’ll need to head to the mainland.
-Check with your school for ways to apply for national scholarships offered through the American Criminal Justice Association.
+And if you’re looking for a PhD in criminal justice education, you’ll need to head to the mainland.

 Outlook for Criminal Justice in Hawaii